 These are the setbacks that a move to the EPL would undoubtedly solve, with the immense increase in financial resources Celtic could hang onto its best players and invest in new talent as well.
 If fans don’t feel too homesick about the idea, then why not, why shouldn’t Celtic move to the Premier League?

-However for the last few years Celtic’s season has hinged on one two legged European tie in August.
-The Champions League qualifying round is the make or break of Celtic’s season, and a top four finish in the EPL is surely beyond them at this point.
+However, for the last few years, Celtic’s season has hinged on one two-legged European tie in August.
+The Champions League qualifying round is the make or break of Celtic’s season, and a top-four finish in the EPL is undoubtedly beyond them at this point.
 Therefore Celtic Park would have to wait for its famous European entanglements with Barcelona.

 The positives outweigh the negatives for a Celtic border cross, although it seems unlikely that the FA will sanction it.
 Perhaps they could invite Celtic to compete in the FA Cup as an initial experiment?